 A growing number of technology companies have started making machine learning algorithms and software libraries available to developers at no cost, which has given those developers the ability to experiment with machine learning open-source projects.

 With closed-source software, only one person or organization owns it and can alter it, and users typically must sign a proprietary agreement that they won't do anything with the software that the owners didn't explicitly allow.
 Conversely, anyone can view, modify, and share open-source software, so users can alter the source code and bring it into their own projects.

 You might be wondering why companies might be motivated to give away their software for free, especially when there's still a market for commercial software.
 But there are many advantages to this practice, even for large technology corporations.

 For one, open-source machine learning platforms help spark innovation.
-The more developers working with a particular tool, the better the chances are that someone will produce an ingenious idea for using or improving it.
+The more developers who work with a particular tool, the better the chances are that someone will produce an ingenious idea for using or improving it.
 And more developers make it more likely that they’ll catch any bugs or issues that might pop up, allowing those problems to be resolved faster.

-In addition, because open-source software is available to so many people, strong communities often develop around different open-source software projects and these communities also contribute to the increasing evolution, popularity and availability of open-source frameworks and libraries.
+In addition, because open-source software is available to so many people, strong communities often develop around different open-source software projects, and these communities also contribute to the increasing evolution, popularity, and availability of open-source frameworks and libraries.